firoagni/ai-development-tutorials/LLMs_explained.md

 <img src="images/keyboard.png" width="400"/><br>

 So why do LLMs seem so smart while your phone’s autocomplete can feel… well, silly?
 The difference comes down to training.
-LLMs are powered by transformer-based neural networks trained on massive datasets containing trillions of words, allowing them to learn complex patterns and relationships between words.
+LLMs are powered by transformer-based neural networks trained on massive datasets containing trillions of words -- allowing them to learn complex patterns and relationships between words.
 This enables them to generate coherent and contextually relevant responses.

 ## LLMs operate on tokens, not words

 Saying that LLMs predict the next `word` is not actually accurate.
 LLMs don’t see words.
 They have never seen a word.
 What they see are called `tokens`.
-A token is the smallest unit of text that a LLM can read, process and respond.
+A token is the smallest unit of text that a LLM can understand, read, process and respond.

 A token could be:
 * A full word (`apple`)